richardschoen/howtostuff/pythonwebgitvieweribmi.md

 # Install git
 yum install git

-# Update Python pip installer
+# Update Python pip installer (version should go from 9.0.1 to 21.1.1 or later during the process)
 pip3 install --upgrade pip

 # Install the following Python modules